-Your rights guarantee that you get the health services the law says you can get, protect you against unethical practices, and ensure the privacy of your personal and medical information.
-You have the right to be treated with dignity and respect at all times, and to be protected from discrimination.
+Your rights guarantee that you get the health services the law says you can get, protect you against unethical practices, and ensure the privacy of your medical information.
+You have the right to be treated with dignity and respect, and to be protected from discrimination.

-You also have the right to get information in a way you understand from Medicare, your health care providers, and, under certain circumstances, Medicare contractors.
-This includes information about what Medicare covers, what it pays, how much you have to pay, and how to file a complaint or appeal.
-Moreover, you’re entitled to learn about your treatment choices in clear language that you can understand, and to participate in treatment decisions.
+You also have the right to get information in a way you understand from Medicare and your health care providers.
+This includes information about what Medicare covers, what it pays, how much you have to pay, and how to file an appeal.

 You don’t need a lawyer to appeal in most cases, and filing an appeal is free.
 You won’t be penalized in any way for challenging a decision by Medicare or your health or drug plan.
-And many people who file appeals wind up with a favorable outcome.
+And many people who appeal often wind up with a favorable outcome.

-Ask for an exception if you, your doctor, or your pharmacist believes you need a drug that isn’t on your drug plan’s list of covered medications, also known as a formulary.
+You can ask for an exception if you, your doctor, or your pharmacist believe you need a drug that isn’t on your plan’s list of covered medications.